Most INFJs are HSP (highly sensitive person).

 Mental Confusion and Burnout

-Living in this fast-paced world where information comes at you from multiple channels, it can be quite a struggle for a highly sensitive person to take in all these information.
+Living in this fast-paced world where information comes at you from multiple channels, it can be quite a struggle for a highly sensitive person to take in all this information.

 As HSP, we need time to process information slowly.

 An HSP is better at processing information deeply than quickly.
 It takes time to process information to the depth that our nervous system is built for.
 If there is too much information and we have to process in a limited time, it can make us mentally confused and disoriented.
 And we can’t function at our best.

 So an HSP usually doesn’t work well with tight deadlines.
 It feels too rushed.
 Like for me, I get a little lightheaded and tired when I had to multitask and digest a great number of details.
 I cannot think properly unless I do the tasks slowly one at a time.

 And it’s not because that we can’t process a large chunk of information.
 We still have our sensing cognitive functions.
 It’s just that we find it difficult to process everything in one sitting.

 Imagine a traffic jam where many cars are converging into one single lane.
 Our sensory processing system is like a narrow lane.
 We can only serve one car at a time.
 So things get a little chaotic and overwhelmed when we try to cram more information than we can handle.
 This can easily lead to burnout and exhaustion.